vandre-sales/meliva-ds/docs/pages/getting-started/localization.md

 2. Look for `es`
 3. Fall back to `en`

-Shoelace uses English as a fallback to provide a better experience than rendering nothing or throwing an error.
+Web Awesome uses English as a fallback to provide a better experience than rendering nothing or throwing an error.

 ### Submitting New Translations or Improvements